Skip to main content

 Is Paladin’s spider control safe for kids and pets?

+Our spider visit removes visible webs (porches, eaves, soffits, garage corners), treats the harborage with a residual, and shields the exterior.
 We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
-Our spider visit removes visible webs (porches, eaves, soffits, garage corners), treats the harborage with a residual, and shields the exterior.
 This connects closely with exterior perimeter treatment when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
-Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.
+For spiders, that often means baits and targeted placements instead of broad spraying.

 What this means for your home